stephan-double-u/cross-language-validation-schema/README.md

 - The functionality of some standard annotations are quite limited.
 E.g. with @Future it is not possible to validate that a date is 2 days in the future.
 - Cross property validations requires lots of code.
-- Rules that dependent on user permissions cannot be expressed in compact form [TODO check statement].
+- Rules that dependent on user permissions cannot be expressed in a compact form.

 ## Required features of a flexible and expressive validation framework
 It should be possible to define validation rules